New Tea Available: Rare Brazilian Shincha

 Japanese Shincha 2020 - Sold Out

-Japan’s spring time is very similar in the calender year to the U.S. so the Shincha from Japan was harvested in March or April.
+Japan’s spring time is very similar in the calendar year to the U.S. so the Shincha from Japan was harvested in March or April.
 It was grown in Kagoshima, Japan, which is located at the southwestern tip of the island of Kyushu.

 If you visit Japan or our tea garden in Brazil, you might notice that the fields are much larger than typical tea fields.
 The size of the fields and the plant's quick growth cycle make it best for machine work instead of hand picking.
 While the harvesting season may be very short, the machines are able to produce a high yield.